wagtail/wagtail/docs/reference/pages/model_recipes.rst

                 # Display event page as usual
                 return super(EventPage, self).serve(request)

-:meth:`~wagtail.wagtailcore.models.Page.serve` takes a Django request object and returns a Django response object.
+:meth:`~wagtail.core.models.Page.serve` takes a Django request object and returns a Django response object.
 Wagtail returns a ``TemplateResponse`` object with the template and context which it generates, which allows middleware to function as intended, so keep in mind that a simpler response object like a ``HttpResponse`` will not receive these benefits.

 With this strategy, you could use Django or Python utilities to render your model in JSON or XML or any other format you'd like.

 .. _overriding_route_method:

-Adding Endpoints with Custom :meth:`~wagtail.wagtailcore.models.Page.route` Methods
+Adding Endpoints with Custom :meth:`~wagtail.core.models.Page.route` Methods
 -----------------------------------------------------------------------------------

 .. note::